jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_chart_callrates.md

 ---
 title: Call Rates Chart
 last_updated: July 29, 2016
-summary: "The Call Rates chart shows the rate at which various events are occurring in SQL Server."
+summary: "The Call Rates chart shows the rate at which various events are occurring in SQL Server.
+This information will give an idea of how busy the SQL Server is at any time."
 sidebar: c_sqlserver_sidebar
 permalink: sqlserver_chart_callrates.html
 id: SQLActivity_Summary.CallRatesChart